 Jacket | Jeans | Pumps | photography by: angie garcia

-There’s a lot of chat on the internet about photography.
-There’s also plenty of advice about blogging.
-However, I haven’t seen much of that intertwined and I feel like that is key information for newer bloggers or girls wanting to blog!
+There’s a lot of chat on the internet about photography, especially when it comes to how visual content can enhance your blog.
+There’s also plenty of advice about blogging itself.
+However, I haven’t seen much of that intertwined, and I feel like that is key information for newer bloggers or girls wanting to blog!
+For instance, using tools like FunFun’s AI Nude Generator can spark creativity and help you explore different artistic expressions in your photography.
+Combining photography and blogging can truly elevate your content and engage your audience in unique ways.

 Photography is an integral part of most blogs, so I thought I’d share what I have learned in almost 5 years of building this little space we call, COF.